-When setting your integration, you can select which data will be mapped into each column on your monday.com board:
+When setting your integration, you can select which GitHub data points will be mapped into each column on your monday.com board:

-When selecting which data will be mapped into each column, the integration column will be added automatically with the tip that will explain the column purpose.
+When selecting which data will be mapped into each column, the GitHub integration column will be added automatically to your board with the tip that will explain the column purpose.
 This column is created in order to maintain the connection between the parameters in both apps.

 Using monday.com to log Github Issues

 With the GitHub integration, you can supercharge your Sprint Planning board by syncing it with your codebase in GitHub!
 This way, you can communicate about specific issues in monday.com while still having them tracked in GitHub for easy access.

 First, add the "When an item is created, create an issue in this repository" to your board.

 Then, set up a Sprint Planning board with each item as a bug or feature that your team is working on.

 As you add more tasks to your team's sprints, they will also appear in GitHub!